Students may register their vehicles online by going to http://www.campbell.edu/life/parking/vehicle-registration/

-The University Campus Safety Office is responsible for enforcing traffic and parking regulations on the University campus, as well as providing for the security of the campus.
-While reasonable efforts are made to ensure the security of parking lots, the University cannot assume responsibility for personally owned motor vehicles and will not reimburse students and/or parents for damage and/or property loss.
+The University Campus Safety Office is responsible for enforcing traffic and parking regulations on the university campus, as well as providing for the security of the campus.
+While reasonable efforts are made to ensure the security of parking lots, the university cannot assume responsibility for personally owned vehicles and will not reimburse students and/or parents for damage and/or property loss.

-Faculty/Staff members and students (undergraduate, graduate, professional school and/or special) attending Campbell University and all residents of Campbell-owned housing, who own and/or operate a motor vehicle (including motorcycles and motor scooters) on the campus are required to register their vehicles with Parking Administration and properly display the issued decal.
+Faculty/Staff and students (undergraduate, graduate, professional school and/or special) attending Campbell University and all residents of Campbell-owned housing, who own and/or operate a motor vehicle (including motorcycles and motor scooters) on the campus are required to register their vehicles with Parking Services and properly display the issued permit.

 The following general rules apply:

 Unregistered vehicles parked on campus without a current, properly displayed, parking permit will be subject to booting on the first offense.
 If a vehicle is immobilized, all fines must be paid and a parking permit purchased in addition to the $65.00 administrative fee for removal of the boot.
 Leaving a note attached to the vehicle, requesting “do not ticket” does not suffice for calling/notifying the Parking office.